SJMcode/SJMcode/README.md

+👋 Hey, I'm Safir, A Highly confident and deligent software engineer well versed in numerous programming languages.
+I am passionate about cloud and edge based technologies and wish to contribute towards sustainable development of edge based networks in particular.
-👋 Hi, I'm Safir, a software developer with a strong focus on problem solving and front-end development.
+I aspire to be a competent software developer that can engage in meaningful and sustainable development.

 👀 I'm particularly interested in the MERN stack and Python, and I'm always looking for opportunities to learn and improve my skills.

-🌱 Currently, I'm expanding my knowledge by learning C++, Python, and JavaScript, with a focus on MERN stack development.
+🌱 Currently, I'm expanding my knowledge by learning C++, Python, and java, with a focus on MERN stack development.

 💞️ I'm actively seeking open source projects that require expertise in JavaScript, Python, C++, and React, and I'm excited about the possibility of collaborating with other developers to build something great.